 If you’ve been feeling stressed or anxious about money recently, you’re not alone.
-In fact, a recent survey found a staggering 95% of Australians are feeling financially stressed at the moment.
+In fact, almost half of Australians have felt the heat on their savings and financial wellbeing in 2022.
 But the good news is there’s plenty of help at hand.

 Each one of us is unique, and financial stress can be triggered by many different situations ranging from insecure employment to mounting bills or poorly performing investments.
 Because we often equate success in life with income and material possessions, feeling we’re failing to reach our financial goals can set off negative emotions.